-We have involved our IT specialists to assess relevant controls over the Group's IT landscape which contains a number of IT systems and tools used to support business processes.
-These include controls within the Oracle and Durabill systems integral to relevant business cycles.
+We have involved our IT specialists to assess relevant controls over the company's IT landscape which contains a number of IT systems and tools used to support business processes.
+These included controls within the Oracle and Durabill systems integral to relevant business cycles.
 However, we identified control deficiencies and reported these to the Board of Directors.
 We evaluated the impact of these deficiencies on our audit and revised our risk assessment as appropriate.
-The directors discuss their assessment of the control environment on page 19 of the annual report.